-Control activities range from review of outcome results in management group meetings to specific reconciliation of accounts and analyses of the ongoing processes for financial reporting.
+Control activities range from a review of outcome results in management group meetings to specific reconciliation of accounts and analyses of the ongoing processes for financial reporting.
 Whether separate evaluations are needed, and their scope and frequency, will depend primarily on an assessment of risks and the effectiveness of ongoing monitoring procedures.
-It is in the role of Business Controllers to ensure that control activities in the financial processes are appropriate and in accordance with the Group's policies and instructions.
-Control activities based on Information technology -security procedures are vital part of IT-system features.
+It is the responsibility of Business Controllers to ensure that control activities in the financial processes are appropriate and in accordance with the Group's policies and instructions.
+Control activities based on Information Technology security procedures are a vital part of IT-system features.